What is a vasectomy reversal?

 There are two types of vasectomy reversal:

 • Traditional vasectomy reversal - either a single incision is created in the centre of your scrotum or two incisions are made, one on each side of the scrotum.
 Usually, the incisions are in the same place as the scars from your vasectomy.
-The incisions are stitched up at the end of the procedure.
+The surgeon removes scar tissue and reconnects the tubes with fine suture

 What complication can happen after the vasectomy reversal?